-Many people respond to such a situation by working strong and steadily until they finish all the work before them out of fear of losing their jobs.
-Other people deal with it by backing down and retreating.
-Regardless of what kind of job you have, it’s vitally important to manage stress on and off the job.
+Many people might respond to a stressful situation by working steadily until they finish all the work before them, perhaps out of fear of losing their jobs.
+Other people might deal with it by backing down and retreating.
+Regardless of what kind of job you have, it can be vitally important to manage stress on and off the job.

 How To Manage Stress At Work

 In many cases, it can be possible to learn how to manage stress at work.
 Many stress-reducing strategies cost little or nothing, and they’re often things you can do right at home or even while you’re at work.
 We’ve summarized a few strategies for your convenience below:

 Guided relaxation can be a good way to combat stress at work.
 If you’re interested in therapy, this is something that therapists might also often use in conjunction with cognitive-behavioral therapy.

 Progressive muscle relaxation is generally known as a process that takes you through alternating tensing and relaxing of each muscle group while focusing on relaxing thoughts.
 Just a short session can help many to feel rejuvenated and recharged.

 Logical problem-solving can be especially helpful for those who believe that they are naturally skilled at problem-solving.
 Using this method, you can try to narrow down the issue that’s causing you the most stress and brainstorm potential solutions.
 You can then rank your solutions from best to worst and come up with an action plan for reducing stress.